Liberty Law

 (Source: Criminal Code of Canada s.
 150-182)

-As noted above and in the Criminal Code of Canada (s.
-273), a person cannot freely give consent to sexual activity if she or he is grossly under the influence of alcohol or drugs, is unconscious or asleep.
-It’s, therefore, important to take the reasonable, necessary steps to ensure the other person is consenting before engaging in sexual activity.
+As noted above, a person cannot freely give consent to sexual activity if she or he is grossly under the influence of alcohol or drugs, is unconscious, or asleep.
+It is, therefore, important to take reasonable, necessary steps to ensure the other person is consenting before engaging in sexual activity.
 In addition to physical consent, you must also be aware of Canada’s age of consent.

 The age of consent in Canada is 16 years.
 While there are exceptions (as detailed below), only when the person turns 16 years of age is she or he legally allowed to give consent to take part in sexual activity.